ArchiMate Definition

 An example Introductory Viewpoint of ArchiMate 1.0

-It also has a predefined approach for extending the language in a structured way with your own concepts or using stereotyping for existing concepts and symbols in the ArchiMate language.
+It also has a predefined approach for extending the language in a structured way with your concepts or using stereotyping for existing concepts and symbols in the ArchiMate language.

-“ArchiMate means light-weight cross-domain modeling and communication of architecture!”
+“ArchiMate means lightweight cross-domain modeling and communication of architecture!”

 Misunderstandings

 Model anything out of the box.
 It is a common misunderstanding that you can model anything with ArchiMate.
 That is not the case.
-For that, you really need to extend or alter it yourself.
+For that, you need to extend or alter it yourself.
 But when you have modeled anything in another language, say UML or BPMN, you can communicate the essence with ArchiMate into another domain.

 Symbol